Sons of Anarchy star William Lucking dies aged 80

-Sons of Anarchy star, William Lucking, has died aged 80.
+Sons of Anarchy star William Lucking has died aged 80.

 Lucking died on 18 October in his Las Vegas home, says his wife, Sigrid Insull Lucking in an obituary posted on Facebook.